funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 Configured value: 15
         --clean               Clean all files under the output directory.
         --clean-all           Clean all files under the output directory along with all file generated by PyFunceble.
-        --cmd CMD             Pass a command to run before each commit (except the final one) under the Travis mode.
-                                Configured value: ''
-        --cmd-before-end CMD_BEFORE_END
-                                Pass a command to run before the results (final) commit under the Travis mode.
-                                Configured value: ''
-        --commit-autosave-message COMMIT_AUTOSAVE_MESSAGE
-                                Replace the default autosave commit message.
-                                Configured value: 'PyFunceble - AutoSave'
-        --commit-results-message COMMIT_RESULTS_MESSAGE
-                                Replace the default results (final) commit message.
-                                Configured value: 'PyFunceble - Results'
         --complements         Switch the value of the generation and test of the complements.
                                 A complement is for example `example.org` if `www.example.org` is given and vice-versa.
                                 Configured value: False
         -d DOMAIN [DOMAIN ...], --domain DOMAIN [DOMAIN ...]
-                                Test the given domain(s).
-Multiple space separated domains can be given.
+                                Test one or more domains, separated by spaces.
         -db, --database       Switch the value of the usage of a database to store inactive domains of the currently tested list.
                                 Configured value: True
         --database-type DATABASE_TYPE
                                 Tell us the type of database to use.
-                                You can choose between the following: `json|mariadb|mysql` Configured value: 'json'
+                                You can choose between the following: `json | mariadb | mysql` Configured value: 'json'
         -dbr DAYS_BETWEEN_DB_RETEST, --days-between-db-retest DAYS_BETWEEN_DB_RETEST
                                 Set the numbers of days between each retest of domains present into inactive-db.json.
                                 Configured value: 1
         --directory-structure
                                 Generate the directory and files that are needed and which does not exist in the current directory.
         --dns DNS [DNS ...]
-Set the DNS server(s) we have to work with.
-Multiple space separated DNS server can be given.
+Set one or more specific DNS servers to use during the test, separated by spaces.
                                 Configured value: Follow OS DNS
         --dns-lookup-over-tcp
                                 Make all DNS query with TCP.